 Unfortunately, we can’t answer this question with a simple yes or no. Instead, we have to say yes and no.

 Certain portions of your loan payments are tax-deductible.
-Specifically, you’re able to deduct the interest you pay on the loan from your tax return.
+Specifically, you’re able to deduct the interest expenses you pay on the loan from your tax return, along with certain related expenses that qualify for tax deductions.
+The principal portion is not considered a business expense for tax purposes and is not deductible.

 For example, let’s say you make monthly repayments of $500 on your business loan.
 From that $500, $150 is an interest payment that goes directly to your lender.